ocpi/ocpi/mod_tokens.md

 ### 1.1 Push model

-When the MSP creates a new Token object they push it to the CPO by calling [PUT](#212-put-method) on the CPOs Tokens endpoint with the newly created Token object.
+When the MSP creates a new Token object they push it to the CPO by calling [PUT](#212-put-method) on the CPO‘s Tokens endpoint with the newly created Token object.

 Any changes to Token in the eMSP system are sent to the CPO system by calling either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPO‘s Tokens endpoint with the updated Token(s).